fanpu/website/_posts/2023-06-15-high-dimensional-analysis-of-m-estimators.markdown

 giscus_comments: true
 description: >
-    This post provides a gentle walkthrough of the paper ``A Unified Framework for High-Dimensional Analysis of \( M \)-Estimators with Decomposable Regularizers'' by Negahban, Ravikumar, Wainwright, and Yu.
+    This post provides a gentle walkthrough of the paper "A Unified Framework for High-Dimensional Analysis of \( M \)-Estimators with Decomposable Regularizers" by Negahban, Ravikumar, Wainwright, and Yu.
     The main result of the paper proves that the \( \ell_2 \) difference between any regularized \(M\)-estimator and its true parameter can